eugsim1/logging-analytics-demo-v1.0/Readme.md

 ![](images/oci_loggin9.jpg)

-In the beginning of the labs you should see 6 entities, 1 Log Groups, 1 Uploads, and 1 saved search.
+In the beginning of the labs you should see 6 entities, 1 Log Group, 1 Uploads, and 1 saved search in your compartment.

-In the picture below the number of upload are referred to the total number of upload of other users in the Logging Analytics compartment.
+In the picture below the number of uploads are referred to the total number of uploads of other users in the Logging Analytics compartment.